 Rich, chocolatey and creamy, this flourless chocolate cake is over the top!
 Delicious anytime for any occasion.
 A classic.
-(Gluten Free) *The above time does not reflect the amount of time necessary to chill the cake and allow the ganach to set.
+(Gluten Free) *The time below does not reflect the amount of time necessary to chill the cake (overnight) and allow the ganach to set.

 Prep Time 30 minutes